jasp-stats/jaspCircular/CircularStatistics/help/circtestsmultiplesample.md

 - Watson-Williams: Parametric one-way ANOVA for circular data

 ### Two-way ANOVA:
-- Harrison-Kanji: two-way ANOVA for circular data
+- Harrison-Kanji: two-way ANOVA for circular data (it always runs on the first two factors in the `Fixed Factors` list)

 Additional Output
 ------------------